 When it comes to driving a motorcycle in Canada, regardless of whether you're doing it for fun or as a means of regular transportation, having an official Canadian motorcycle license and being safe is extremely important.
-Every year thousands of people across the country apply for their Canadian motorcycle license and go through their provincially or territory mandated motorcycle training programs to become responsible motorcycle drivers.
+Every year thousands of people across the country apply for their Canadian motorcycle license and go through their provincial or territory mandated motorcycle training programs to become responsible motorcycle drivers.

 The benefits of learning how to ride a motorcycle in Canada are almost endless.
 With miles of gorgeous mountains, waterways and prairies to discover for yourself and cities and towns to experience, once you get your motorcycle licence, you are able to explore the entire country with a freedom unlike any other.
 Getting a Canada motorcycle license is the first step to being able to experience everything this country has to offer from a front row seat.